Part V

 Imagining a stressful event can trigger a stress response.
 The placebo effect demonstrates how belief alters biology.
 Practices of focused intention—the domain of the Magician archetype—are one way we consciously engage that coupling.

-True integration means fostering harmonious communication within this circuit, allowing for more conscious, coherent, and adaptable ways of being.
+True integration means fostering more conscious, coherent, and adaptable communication within this circuit.

-By exploring how we are wired—understanding the architecture of our brain, the operating modes of our nervous system, and the constant mind-body dialogue—we gain an invaluable, practical map.
+By learning how we are wired—through brain architecture, nervous system states, and the constant mind-body dialogue—we gain a workable map.

-It reveals the Dragon’s Path as a process that engages our very biology, teaching us to soothe the Amygdala (the Primal Sentinel resonance), listen to the Insula (the Inner Sensor), and consciously wield prefrontal choice (the Sage’s Seat resonance).
+It reveals the Dragon’s Path as a process that engages our biology: the amygdala’s threat response can downshift (the Primal Sentinel), interoceptive listening through the insula can sharpen (the Inner Sensor), and prefrontal choice can widen (the Sage’s Seat).

 It reminds us that while our experience is supported by the flesh, it is never reducible to it.